 Hayes came face to face with his own mortality, survived and realized the importance of ‘now’ following the incredible relief after being given a clean bill of health from his doctor.
 Inspired, he soon arranged a meeting with Adriel and Adam – they all made an agreement that regardless of life’s direction, they would embrace life to the fullest and pursue their passions.

 All have gone on to have extremely successful careers – Hayes founded Trace3, a technology company and is a prolific entrepreneur, Adriel became CFO of 3PAR, a data storage company which was eventually sold to Hewlett Packard and Adam works in It sales and management.
 In 2020, Hayes wrote a short but cute children’s book (Gross Foods) about two sisters with big ideas of becoming chefs but whose dreams of producing and selling their own foods are dashed by non creative adults.
 The girls take their ideas to their father who encourages them to follow through with their plans – which results in a food stand simply called, Gross Foods.

 Juan made an introduction to grape grower Andy Beckstoffer – a coveted and rare opportunity to make a favorable impression and convince Andy to sell them grapes.
 Their meeting just happened to be during the time that Adriel was in the middle of negotiations to sell 3Par – during the meeting he had step out to take an important phone call.
 Fortunately Andy was very much in tune with the potential sale of 3Par and was impressed by the men’s story and interest in producing wine from premium vineyards.

-Memento Mori in latin translates to, ‘remember that you have to die’ – a name they chose to create homage to their philosophy of living dating back to the brush with mortality Hayes faced when he was diagnosed with cancer.
+Memento Mori in Latin translates to, ‘remember that you have to die’ – a name they chose to create homage to their philosophy of living dating back to the brush with mortality Hayes faced when he was diagnosed with cancer.

 The 2015 Memento Mori is a blend of grapes from Beckstoffer’s Dr. Crane and Las Piedras Vineyards, Oakville Ranch and Weitz vineyards.
 Dark ruby color in the glass.
 The bouquet is inviting and simultaneously powerful with aromas of blackberry, cedar box, darker baking spices, cinnamon, leather, white pepper and dust.
 Immediately noticeable is the suppleness on the palate, it is seamless from start to finish with a plushness on the mid palate.
 There are no harsh edges whatsoever even structurally.
 Finishes like velvet with rounded polished tannins.
-Good acidity especially noticeable on the finish.
+Good acidity, especially noticeable on the finish.

 Visits are highly personalized and are for serious wine collectors and enthusiasts.